23kartik/anecdotee/README.md

 # Anécdote

 An App where you can store/upload all your experiences in one place .
 You can upload all the pics with hashtags and interesting message .
+You can Create, Update,Delete,Like and Comment also !!!

 <img width="1440" alt="Screenshot 2022-10-12 at 1 29 45 AM" src="https://user-images.githubusercontent.com/84660976/195188418-72701912-12fe-4287-9c8f-b13130e8ecdc.png">